• The Main Building of Sacred Heart Schools

 • AP Music Theory

 AP Music Theory is a year-long introductory college-level music theory course.
-Students cultivate their understanding of music theory through analyzing performed and notated music as they explore concepts like pitch, rhythm, form, and musical design.
+Students cultivate their understanding of music theory through analyzing performed and notated music as they explore concepts like pitch, rhythm, form, and composition.

 Students will be introduced to various concepts of music theory, aural skills, and sight-singing.
 These concepts include but are not limited to: pitch, rhythm, scales, musical terms and symbols, chords, choral harmony, sight singing, melodic dictation and harmonic dictation.
 This course is intended for advanced high school students with an interest in the structure and design of music, who are also capable of a rigorous collegiate curriculum and the workload that that entails.
 The AP exam includes a sight-singing portion; therefore, we will be singing almost every day in class and there will be grades based on accurate sight-singing.